AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 Leave this page open throughout the tutorial - you will need it in the next section and at the end.

-If you are a bit lost, here is how to navigate through [!DNL MBI] to retrieve the key:
+If you are a bit lost, here is how to navigate through [!DNL Commerce Intelligence] to retrieve the key:

 ![Retrieving the RJMetrics public key](../../../assets/MongoDB_Public_Key.gif)<!--{:.zoom}-->

-## Allow access to the [!DNL MBI] IP address {#allowlist}
+## Allow access to the [!DNL Commerce Intelligence] IP address {#allowlist}

 For the connection to be successful, you must configure your firewall to allow access from your IP addresses.
 They are `54.88.76.97` and `34.250.211.151`, but it is also on the [!DNL MongoDB] credentials page:

 ![MBI_Allow_Access_IPs.png](../../../assets/MBI_allow_access_IPs.png)

-## Creating a `Linux` user for [!DNL MBI] {#linux}
+## Creating a `Linux` user for [!DNL Commerce Intelligence] {#linux}

 >[!IMPORTANT]
 >
->If the `sshd_config` file associated with the server is not set to the default option, only certain users have server access - this prevents a successful connection to [!DNL MBI].
+>If the `sshd_config` file associated with the server is not set to the default option, only certain users have server access - this prevents a successful connection to [!DNL Commerce Intelligence].
 In these cases, it is necessary to run a command like `AllowUsers` to allow the `rjmetric` user access to the server.

 This can be a production or secondary machine, as long as it contains real-time (or frequently updated) data.
 You may restrict this user any way you like as long as it retains the right to connect to the [!DNL MongoDB] server.